casics/spiral/README.md

 📚 More information
 -----------------

+The name "Ronin" is a play on the use of the name "Samurai" by Enslen et al. (2009) for their identifier splitting algorithm.
+The core loop of Ronin is based on Samurai, but it would be inappropriate to call this implementation Samurai too.
+In an effort to imply the lineage of this modified algorithm, I chose "Ronin" (a name referring to a drifter samurai without a master, during the Japanese feudal period).

-Ronin's core loop and approach was originally based on Samurai, described in the following paper.
-The implementation of Ronin was created by the author from the description of the algorithm published in the paper, then modified repeatedly in an attempt to improve performance.
-A significant goal in Ronin was to produce a splitter that had acceptable performance without having to use a local frequency table derived from a source code base being processed.
+I implemented Samurai based on the description of the algorithm published in the following paper, then modified it repeatedly in an attempt to improve performance.
+Ronin is the result.
+A goal in Ronin was to produce a splitter that had acceptable performance even without using a local frequency table derived from a source code base being processed.

 <details>
 <summary><a href="https://dl.acm.org/citation.cfm?id=1591139">